Harpe brothers: In popular culture

 William Faulkner in his novel Requiem for a Nun (1951), in describing the Paleolithic evolution of the area served by the Natchez Trace, prominently mentions the exploits of the Harpes and Mason, highlighting the butchery and savagery of the early history of Yoknapatawpha County.

 In the 1941 film The Devil and Daniel Webster (or All That Money Can Buy), Big and Little Harpe are part of the "jury of the damned" that Daniel Webster must convince in order to free an innocent Jabez Stone.

 In the 1956 Walt Disney Productions film Davy Crockett and the River Pirates, the Harpe brothers are portrayed by American actors Paul Newlan as Big Harpe and Frank Richards as Little Harpe.

 The 1975 Broadway musical The Robber Bridegroom featured two characters (Big Harp and Little Harp) based on the Harpes.
 Big Harp is presented as a "cut off head" in a trunk, rescued by his brother when he was put to death for thieving.
 He is also the smarter of the two brothers.

 The Harpe brothers were the inspiration for Big and Little Drum in Lois McMaster Bujold's 2008 novel Passage, part of The Sharing Knife series.
 Wiley Harpe is also the subject of a song on Bob Frank and John Murry's 2006 album World Without End.

 In 2015, the Investigation Discovery television channel series Evil Kin aired an episode about the Harpe brothers called "Something Wicked in the Woods".

 A short narrative of the Harpe brothers' lives appears in Selah Saterstrom's 2015 novel Slab.
 Tiger, the novel's main character, grows up with her family near the Mississippi River on the land of Wiley Harpe's estate off the Natchez Trace where Wiley Harpe "would dismember the corpses and make arrangements from their parts, ornamenting the land around his humble plantation".
 Tiger's grandfather installs a tire swing on a tree, to which he also affixes "a historical plaque: LITTLE HARPE HANGED HERE".

-A book, The Blue Cloak by Shannon Mcnear, was released in 2020 telling the story of the Harpes with a focus on Sally.

-In the 2018 Western video game Red Dead Redemption 2, the villainous "Skinner Brothers" gang was possibly inspired by the Harpes.

-Two novels by author N.G.
-Neville, Betsy Roberts and Cut On and Be Damned!, cover the Harpes' story extensively.
-The first explores it from Betsy Roberts's viewpoint of how she survived being kidnapped and the second focusing on the Harpes themselves.
-The same author has also published a book of short stories about many of the characters involved with the Harpe brothers, Death and Salvation.